Petopp/Udacity_Project_2/README.md

 ### 4. Swagger & endpoint consumption

 We also tested the API with Swagger using sample data.
 Swagger is also a very practical tool to easily test REST APIs.
 Azure provides a swagger.json file to easily test the provided models API and to address the trained models via a program.

-This is the web interface of swagger, with "connect" to the jason file from the model
+This is the web interface of swagger, with "connect" to the JSON file from the model

 <kbd>![image](https://user-images.githubusercontent.com/41972011/117185368-0d25f800-adda-11eb-8a80-c5107106da37.png)</kbd>

-and here is a example for communication with the model
+and here is a example for communication with the model over JSON

 <kbd>![image](https://user-images.githubusercontent.com/41972011/117185420-1c0caa80-adda-11eb-8372-f89a7f6b393e.png)</kbd>

  we have also testet the endpoint by running the endpoint.py Python-file.

  The result of the test can be seen as the output of the Python-Script below:

 <kbd>![image](https://user-images.githubusercontent.com/41972011/117188022-db626080-addc-11eb-8805-e2e62853976c.png)</kbd>

+The feedback corresponds to what was specified as the target parameters.
+This experiment has thus been successfully tested and verified.

-### 5. Overview over the Pipeline (it's more FYI)
+### 5. Overview over the Pipeline

 Pipelines - general view